 What is Posterior Capsular Opacification (PCO)?

-Causes of Posterior Capsular Thickening (PCT)
+Causes of Posterior Capsular Opacification (PCO)

 YAG Laser capsulotomy